-L. H. Frizzell, 1208 E. Indianola, Wynnewood, Okla., Aug.
+L. H. Frizzell, 1208 E. Indianola, Wynnewood, Okla, Aug.
 15-The church here is going forward; we have a meeting starting Sept.
 1, lasting 10 days.
 Here is our renewal.

-Hugh Milner, 2220 Hawthorne, Middletown, Ohio 45042.
-Aug.
+Hugh Milner, 2220 Hawthorne, Middletown, Ohio 45042, Aug.
 3-We at the West Chester congregation are still in the fight with the Lord as our guide, counselor and strong support.
 We enjoyed Richard and Joy Nichols, a fine Christian couple.
 Richard is a very able teacher and worker.
 Here are 3 subs.

 Claude Collins, 1594 Austell Rd., Marietta, Ga.
 30060, Aug.
-28-We have certainly been edified by the able new building is finished except for a few minor details.
+28-We have certainly been edified by the able preaching of the gospel by Bro.
+Wayne McKamie.
+Our new building is finished except for a few minor details.
 We greatly appreciate the help we received from other congregations.
 We invite all who come this way to visit us.
 Here is our renewal.